Disinfecting & Sanitizing, Educational

 Types of Disinfectants: How to Make the Best Choice for Your Facility

 Almost every environment on the planet contains bacteria and microorganisms.
 You might be surprised to learn that on one square inch of human skin there are more than 600,000 bacteria1.
 Most bacteria are harmless to humans.
 But disease-causing organisms – called pathogens – can be dangerous or even deadly.
-One of the most contagious and renowned diseases of 2020 has been COVID-19, caused by the SARS-CoV-2 virus.
+One of the most contagious and dangerous diseases in recent history is COVID-19, caused by the SARS-CoV-2 virus.

-Using the right types of disinfectants regularly on surfaces throughout your facility is critical in helping prevent the spread of diseases and sicknesses like colds, Influenza, and even COVID-19.
-Since there are many types of disinfectants on the market, it’s important to understand how they work – including their pros and cons— in order to make an informed decision on how to best disinfect and protect the people in your facility.
+Using the right types of disinfectants routinely on surfaces throughout your facility is critical in helping prevent the spread of sicknesses and diseases like COVID, Influenza (flu) and the common cold.
+Since there are many types of disinfectants on the market, it’s important to understand how they work – including their pros and cons— in order to make an informed decision on how to best disinfect and protect the occupants of your facility.

 How do Disinfectants Work?